 Denise came to the U of M from the Morehead Planetarium and Science Center at the University of North Carolina at Chapel Hill, where she established the education department and assembled a diverse team to provide science education experiences.
 During her tenure, science center visitation nearly doubled to 150,000 and philanthropic support has increased exponentially.
 She was also a clinical assistant professor in the department of Learning Sciences and Psychological Studies at the University of North Carolina, and has been a lead classroom educator and gifted education specialist at an inner city integrated arts magnet school and a science-focused elementary public school adjacent to Duke University.
 She holds an Ed.D. from UNC in curriculum and instruction, M.S.A. in school administration/educational leadership and B.A. in early childhood education.

 Denise's success at developing award-winning science education and community outreach programs at a museum and planetarium nested in a university environment wonderfully positions her to lead the Bell Museum + Planetarium as it embarks on this exciting new phase in its life.

-Learn more about the new, world class facility with improved exhibits space, a versatile 120-seat planetarium/digital theater and expanded educational areas is scheduled to open in St. Paul on the University of Minnesota campus in 2018.
-This $64M facility will showcase University of Minnesota research, scholarship and education in natural science.
+Learn more about the new, world class facility with improved exhibits space, a versatile 120-seat planetarium/digital theater and expanded educational areas is scheduled to open in summer 2018.
+This $79M facility will showcase University of Minnesota research, scholarship and education in natural and physical sciences.
 The museum's exhibits and public programming will foster scientific literacy for all ages and will serve as a vital interface between the University and the larger community.